theorgcom/org-challenge/README.md

 ## Any questions or problems

-Don't hesitate to contact andreas@theorg.com ✌️
+Don't hesitate to contact us with any questions ✌️